The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 Student Learning Experiences

 Students will benefit from a number of guided self-learning pedagogies in the programme such as service-learning, collaborative learning and research-led learning.
 Depending on the problems they choose, they will work intensely with community partners, professionals, artists and entrepreneurs.
-In addition to joining internships and exchange outside Hong Kong, they will work with overseas students and advisors in joint projects and learning activities such as summer schools.
+In addition to joining internships and exchanges outside Hong Kong, they will work with overseas students and advisors in joint projects and learning activities such as summer schools.

 Career Opportunities